Education & Certifications

 September - December 2018

-New Zealand Department of Conservation — Interpretive Panel Design Commission
+New Zealand Department of Conservation — Interpretive Panel Designer

 August 2016 - February 2017

-Wrote text, designed layout, and created prototypes for new interpretive panels about Franz Josef and Fox Glaciers, and the effects of climate change.
-See the Exhibits page to view panel prototypes.
+Wrote and edited copy, designed layout, and created prototypes for new interpretive panels for highly-trafficked walking trails to Franz Josef Glacier and Fox Glacier

 Smithsonian National Museum of Natural History — Entomology Department Intern